The Furchester Hotel: Production

 The series is a British-American co-production.
 It promotes problem-solving as the monsters try to figure out issues developed by their unique guests.
-Production of fifty-two 11-minute episodes (for two seasons) began on February 24, 2014 at dock10 studios, MediaCityUK takes about 3 months and ended on May 18, 2014.
+Production of fifty-two 11-minute episodes (for two seasons) began on 24 February 2014 at dock10 studios, MediaCityUK takes about 3 months and ended on 23 May 2014.

 On 14 November 2014 Sesame Street's YouTube channel began airing full episodes of The Furchester Hotel each week.

-In February 2016, The Furchester Hotel was renewed for Season 2 which began production on May 16, 2016 and ended on August 19, 2016.
+In February 2016, The Furchester Hotel was renewed for series 2 which began production on 16 May 2016 and ended on 19 August 2016.
 It consists of 50 episodes and a double-length Christmas episode as well as guest appearances by Big Bird, Count von Count, and the Yip Yips.
-The second season began on 31 October 2016.
+The second series began on 31 October 2016.

 On 26 September 2016, Sprout started airing The Furchester Hotel on weekdays.
 Reruns were aired until 2 March 2019.

-On 23 December 2017, The Furchester Hotel started airing in Canada on CBC Kids.
+On 23 December 2017, The Furchester Hotel began airing in Canada on CBC Kids.

 Opening sequence

-The show opens with a different character's face shaped as the river and zooms down into where the hotel is and all the Furchester Family can be seen singing where they are joined in by Elmo and Cookie Monster.
+The show opens with a different character's face shaped as the river and zooms down into where the bird flies between the buildings and where the hotel is and all the Furchester Family can be seen singing where they are joined in by Elmo and Cookie Monster.
+The next scene goes to a restaurant, where Furgus, Funella and Cookie Monster are.
 At the end, all the guests are singing with the Furchester Family, Cookie Monster, and the Tea Time Monsters.